waudinio27/OANDA-bot-with-pyrenko/README.md

 # OANDA-bot
 Hey guys, this is my implementation of Renko Bars that are plotted with Live Data :-)

 It is based on the brilliant work of Sergey Malchevskiy -

 https://github.com/quantroom-pro/pyrenko and it is recommended to read -

 https://towardsdatascience.com/renko-brick-size-optimization-34d64400f60e for a good understanding.

-As you can see, I have added on how to use it with historical data from OANDA and a demo account key to be used with the build_history function.
+As you can see, I have added how to use it with historical data from OANDA and a demo account key to be used with the build_history function.

-The optimal brick size is chosen from the second example, were the evaluate_renko function is used for the optimization by using optimal_brick_sfo.
-The Renko Bars are built with the best average value from the historic values from the ATR 14 - Average True Range.
+The optimal brick size is chosen from the second example, where the evaluate_renko function is used for the optimization by using optimal_brick_sfo.
+The Renko Bars are built with the best average value from the historical values of the ATR 14 - Average True Range.

-The candles from the pricing stream are downloaded with a while loop and added to a pandas DataFrame above the while loop.
-They form the Renko Bars according to the actual Close price.
+The candles from the pricing stream are downloaded in a while loop and added to a pandas DataFrame above the while loop.
+They form the Renko Bars according to the current Close price.

 After the data is added to the DataFrame I show how a working trading logic can be implemented.
 There is a function to create orders and the command to open Long or Short positions.

-Hope you enjoy!
+I hope you enjoy it!

 Happy Trading :-)